High-performance CO2-to-Sustainable Fuels

-For industrial sites and more
+For Power-to-X and industrial sites decarbonization

 Capturing CO2 from industrial facilities, fossil or biomass-fueled power stations, or directly from the air.

-Using captured CO2 as an input feed-stock to create products
+Using captured CO2 as an input feed-stock to create products and fuels.

 CCUS is a group of technologies that contributes both to reducing emissions in key sectors directly and to removing CO2 to balance emissions that cannot be avoided – a critical part of net-zero goals.